opentransact/opentransact/opentransact.md

 Asset provider can include an access_token in the query string of txn_url.

-### Errors
+## Errors

-Error types use OAuth 2.0's error codes.
+Error types use OAuth 2.0's error codes. {{OAuth.2.0}}

-## Transfer Authorization
+# Transfer Authorization

 A Transfer Authorization consists of a GET to the Asset URL with a client_id.

     GET /usd?to=bill@example.com&amount=100.00&note=Milk&redirect_uri=http://site.com/callback&client_id=1234 HTTP/1.1
     Host: pay.me

-A Transfer Authorization is really a OAuth2 Authorization so everything in the OAuth2 We use the following parameters from our common vocabulary in [1.6].
+A Transfer Authorization is really a OAuth2 Authorization {{OAuth.2.0}} with a few extra payment related parameters.

+We use the following parameters from our common vocabulary.
 All fields are optional:

 - *to* Account identifier of Transferee.
 If left out it defaults to the 3rd party applications own account on Asset Service or a predefined account as specified when authorizing the access token.
 - *amount* Amount as a number with decimal points.
 Symbols are allowed but SHOULD be ignored.
 If left out it defaults to the Asset's minimum transfer, 1 or an amount predefined when authorizing the access token.